The s$^\pm$-Wave Pairing and the Destructive Role of Apical-Oxygen Deficiencies in La$_3$Ni$_2$O$_7$ Under Pressure

-where the $U(V)$- term denotes the intra(inter)-orbital Hubbard repulsion and the $J_H$- term denotes the Hund's rule coupling.
-We adopt the Kanamori relation\cite{CCastellani} $U=V+2J_H$ and fix $J_H=U/6$ in the following calculation.
+Here, the $U(V)$ term represents the intra (inter)-orbital Hubbard repulsion, and the $J_{H}$-term represents the Hund’s rule coupling and pair hopping.
+The Kanamori relation\cite{CCastellani} is adopted, which sets $U=V+2J_H$, and for the subsequent calculations, we fix $J_H=U/6$.

-We adopt the multi-orbital RPA approach to study the system, including the traditional $\mathbf k$-space formulism for the perfect crystal\cite{TTakimoto,KYada,KKubo,KKuroki_2008,SGraser,FLiu,XWu_2014,TMa}, and the newly-developed real-space formulism\cite{Ye_Cao} for the case with randomly distributed apical-oxygen deficiencies.
-In both cases, we need to define and calculate the bare susceptibility first, and then calculate the renormalized spin and charge susceptibilities in the RPA level.
-There exist the critical interaction strength $U_c^{(c/s)}$ for charge (c) or spin (s).
-When the $U>U_c^{(c)}$ ($U>U_c^{(s)}$), the charge (spin) susceptibility diverges, implying the onset of charge-density wave (CDW) or spin-density wave (SDW), invalidating further RPA treatment.
-Usually, repulsive Hubbard interaction dictates $U_c^{(c)}>U_c^{(s)}$, suggesting that SDW is favored over CDW.
-When $U$ is weaker than $U_c^{(s)}$, the short-ranged spin fluctuations will mediate effective attraction between a Cooper pair.
-The succeeding mean-field (MF) treatment of the effective attraction leads to the linearized gap equation near the $T_c$, which after discretized on the lattice can be viewed as an eigenvalue problem for the interaction matrix.
-While the largest eigenvalue $\lambda$ determines the $T_c$ via $T_c\sim e^{-1/\lambda}$, the corresponding eigenvector determines the pairing gap function and the pairing symmetry.
+Our study employs the multi-orbital RPA method, utilizing both the traditional \textbf{k}-space formalism for pristine crystals\cite{TTakimoto,KYada,KKubo,KKuroki_2008,SGraser,FLiu,XWu_2014,TMa} and the newly-developed real-space formalism\cite{Ye_Cao} for systems with randomly distributed apical-oxygen deficiencies.
+In both cases, we need first to calculate the bare susceptibilities, then proceed to determine the renormalized spin and charge susceptibilities at the RPA level.
+There exist critical interaction strengths for both charge and spin, denoted by $U_c^{(c)}$ and $U_c^{(s)}$, respectively.
+If $U$ exceeds these critical values, the charge or spin susceptibility diverges accordingly, and further RPA treatment becomes invalid.
+Subsequently, a charge-density wave (CDW) or spin-density wave (SDW) will develop.
+In general, $U_c^{(s)}<U_c^{(c)}$.
+Therefore, when we increase the repulsive Hubbard $U$, it is more likely for an SDW to form first.
+When $U$ is smaller than $U_c^{(s)}$, the short-range spin fluctuation may act as a ``glue'' that facilitates the formation of Cooper pairs.
+This effective attraction can be approximated using the mean-field (MF) treatment, and by considering this, we can derive a linearized gap equation in the vicinity of $T_c$.
+By discretizing this gap equation, we can transform it into an eigenvalue problem associated with the interaction matrix.
+The largest eigenvalue, denoted as $\lambda$, determines the critical temperature $T_c$ via $T_c\sim e^{-\lambda^{-1}}$.
+Additionally, the corresponding eigenvector determines the pairing gap function and the pairing symmetry.